“Towards dusk we drew near Milan and caught glimpses of the city […]

 San Francisco, 1869

-There are 135 spires adorning the external structure of the Duomo, making the Cathedral instantly recognizable for its very unique silhouette.
-Indeed the spires are perhaps the most peculiar and fragile architectural elements of the Duomo di Milano, each one adorned with a Saint or symbolic figure.
+The profile of the Duomo, characterized by its 135 spires and pinnacles, is the best-known symbol of Milan and it makes the Cathedral instantly recognizable for its very unique silhouette.
+Indeed, the spires are perhaps the most peculiar and fragile architectural elements of the Duomo di Milano, each one adorned with a Saint or symbolic figure.